First Day of School

 School-managed bus transportation is available in the mornings from the Tri-Valley area with communal stops in Livermore, Pleasanton, and Danville on the way to Carondelet.

 Rates are $1,400 for the school year.
-Morning shuttle service is offered on a first come, first serve basis.
+Morning shuttle service is offered on a first-come, first-served basis (and there are approximately six spaces still available).
 View more information and reserve your student’s spot on the Transportation webpage.

-For those students who have already secured a parking space for the 2024-25 school year, parking tags will be available at Student Orientation.
-For students who were placed on the waiting list this spring, please email Caitlin Main, Dean of Students, once you have a valid driver’s license, to update your position on our waiting list.
+For those students who have already secured a parking space for the 2025–26 school year, parking tags will be available at Orientation.
+For students who were placed on the waiting list in the spring, please email Caitlin Main ’05, Dean of Students, once you have a valid driver’s license, to update your position on our waiting list.

 Academics

 Students were issued their schedule the week of June 10.
-If they want to make changes they can still make an appointment the week of July 15 for an in person meeting with Dr. Chaponot to make a change to their schedule (see instructions below).
-If they miss the window this week, they will be able to come in during Orientation.
+Schedule changes were processed at the end of June and early July by appointment.
+If they want to make changes, they can still make an appointment during Orientation Days for an in-person meeting with Dr. Chaponot to make a change to their schedule (see instructions below).
 Once school starts, they will have a little under two weeks to make adjustments.

 Summer Schedule Change Instructions